IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 {{< notice warning >}}
 The implemented features are just a **proof of concept**!
-There are many many features that could  and should be added.
+There are many features that could and should be added.
 But that takes a lot of time to get right.
 And frankly also requires a stronger parser.
-This should just give you a idea of whats possible.
+This should just give you an idea of what's possible.
 {{< /notice >}}

 ### Formatting